- Mission & Vision Statement

 Today, Family Matters provides assistance that impacts more than 12,000 children, youth, families and seniors each year.
 Our spectrum of programs include: therapeutic and traditional foster care; youth development programs; mental health/counseling services; and services and activities for seniors.

 Family Matters of Greater Washington is accredited by the Council of Accreditation of Services for Families and Children, Inc. Our organization is one of the founders of two nationally recognized organizations advocating for the rights of families and children: The Child Welfare League of America and the Alliance for Children and Families (formerly Family Service America).

-FMGW is a member of the Consortium for Child Welfare, The Non Profit Roundtable, The DC Behavioral Health Association, and the United Way of the National Capital Area.
+FMGW is a member of the Consortium for Child Welfare, The DC Behavioral Health Association, and the United Way of the National Capital Area.